How to Sew Fully Lined, Flat Bottomed, Drawstring Bag FREE Pattern

 by Kristin Omdahl

 Lining a bag really is a big step toward a professional-looking finished project.
+Here you will learn step by step how to sew a lined drawstring bag.
 For an added pop of color, I chose 2 prints from my Day of the Dragonfly collection.
 And the interior lining print is fortified by using it for the drawstring casings on the front of the bag, as well.
 In this tutorial, I will show you how to:

 * create a flat bottom, which allows the bag to sit up on its own (GREAT as a knit or crochet project bag)